Jaesung-Jun/Cut-And-Save-Faces/README.md

 </div>

 ## Description
+### Please use this project for legitimate purposes.
+The Owner of the project shall not be held liable for any improper use of the project.

 Cut And Save Faces is pictures collecting tool.<br>
 Written by Python. (uses Qt to develop its graphical interface)

 <div align="center">
 <img src="https://raw.githubusercontent.com/Jaesung-Jun/Cut-And-Save-Faces/master/imgs/gui.png" width=500/>
 <h5> Input </h5>